kingdon-ci/k8s-dr-runbook/architecture-reference/architecture-and-execution/create-the-cluster.md

 There are a few **Terraform resources to be aware of**, and a few directives to know that may have an outsized impact later, so let's have a look at the [example (straw-man) Production environment](https://github.com/kingdonb/learn-terraform-provision-aks-cluster)!

-\[TODO: Video tour of Production, with instance workloads running on it – three clusters in three regions with resource groups and persistent volumes provisioned from AKS, acros each region.]
+\[TODO: Video tour of Production, with instance workloads running on it – three clusters in three regions with resource groups and persistent volumes provisioned from AKS, across each region.]

 In the terraform plan linked above, there are (`aks-cluster-1.tf`, `aks-cluster-2.tf`, `aks-cluster-3.tf`) AKS clusters in three regions, and (`azure-rg.tf`) resource groups that host a cluster in each region.
 We use a [SystemAssigned Identity](https://github.com/kingdonb/learn-terraform-provision-aks-cluster/blob/8e11ac597a91296a5ed5c1943c4787c5be02601d/aks-cluster-1.tf#L22-L24) and have [enabled auto-scaling](https://github.com/kingdonb/learn-terraform-provision-aks-cluster/blob/8e11ac597a91296a5ed5c1943c4787c5be02601d/aks-cluster-1.tf#L12-L14) on our clusters, and there is almost nothing else notable about this Terraform AKS cluster configuration.